zamanianlab/ZamanianLabDocs/docs/labmanual.md

  5. Record the date you transferred items on the backup freezer sheet.

-### -20&deg;C Freezers
+### -20&deg;C Freezers and Refrigerators

-  1. If the -20&deg;C breaks down or needs defrosting, temporarily use the Bartholomay Lab freezers in 311 or 322.
-Both freezers have items in them but our -20&deg;C contents should fit.

-  2. Fill our autoclave bins with dry ice (located on the loading dock to the right in tan wheeled bins) to move items between freezers.
+ - If the -20&deg;C breaks down or needs defrosting, coordinate with another SVM N lab for temporary storage space.
+We can also use a backup -20&deg;C in Hanson if needed.
+Fill our autoclave bins with dry ice (located in the hallway outside of Rm 2936) to move items between freezers.
 It may be necessary to remove boxes from racks to fit everything.

-### Refrigerators

-  If one of our fridges breaks down, transfer the contents to one of our other fridges.
+- If one of our fridges breaks down, transfer the contents to another lab fridge.

 ## XIV.
 Lab Onboarding Checklist